adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ### Running the batch file itself
 Running AYC as a live batch file can help you tweak it to your needs.
 Or if you don't trust the binaries.

-1. Download AYClient-Portable.bat, the regular one needs an AppData folder.
+1. Download AYClient.bat.
 2. Create a folder with any name anywhere, on a USB stick or your hard disk.
-3. Rename AYClient-Portable.bat to AYClient.bat and copy to the created folder.
-4. Also have [ffmpeg.exe](https://github.com/AnimMouse/ffmpeg-stable-autobuild/), [youtube-dl.exe](https://youtube-dl.org) and [atomicparsley.exe](https://sourceforge.net/projects/atomicparsley/) in the folder.\
+3. Also have [ffmpeg.exe](https://github.com/AnimMouse/ffmpeg-stable-autobuild/), [youtube-dl.exe](https://youtube-dl.org) and [atomicparsley.exe](https://sourceforge.net/projects/atomicparsley/) in the folder.\
    Thank you Zeranoe for building ffmpeg for us windows peeps all these years, AYC switched to AnimMouse builds since Dec 2020.
-5. Start AYClient.bat and it'll create the necessary files for further execution.
+4. Start AYClient.bat and it'll create the necessary files for further execution.